pmuens/dockerfiles/go/README.md

 ## Changing the projects path

-You might want to modify the [Docker compose file](./docker-compose.yml) and edit the path to the project (it currently points to `go`) so that GOPATH resolves it correctly.
+You might want to modify the [Docker compose file](./docker-compose.yml) and edit the path to the project (it currently points to `app`) so that GOPATH resolves it correctly.

 ## TDD